Self-propulsion via slipping: frictional swimming in multi-legged locomotors: Body undulation

 We posit that such convergence to steady-state equilibrium velocity can be a result of an emergent friction-velocity negative feedback.
 To explore this force-velocity relationship, we test the locomotion performance on slopes.
 Specifically, by varying the slope tilting angle $\alpha$, we can measure the relationship between the external force $\tan{\alpha}$ (normalized by nominal friction $\mu N$) and the step length.
 We test two undulatory gaits with different spatial wave numbers ($\Theta_{body}=\pi/3$, $\Theta_{leg}=0$, $m=6$, $\xi=\{1, 1.3\}$).
-In both cases, we observed a locally negative linear relationship (Fig.~\ref{fig:ada}c) between external force and the step length.
-The emergence of such negative linear relationship not only explains the convergence to limit cycle, but also raises an intuiting concept: effective viscous friction emerged from terrestrial swimming with Coulomb friction.
+In both cases, we observe a locally negative linear relationship (Fig.~\ref{fig:ada}c) between external force and step length.
+The emergence of such negative linear relationship not only explains the convergence, but also raises an intuiting concept: effective viscous friction emerges from terrestrial swimming with Coulomb friction.
 In the next sections, we will further analyze and model such emergent negative linearity.